 All the actions performed in a flow can also be reused as building blocks to build an end to end ‘Scenario’.
 Once the scenario is built, all changes made to the flow are also applied to the scenario.
 The flow in the end to end scenario is just a reference to the original flow.

 The Qualibrate recorder automatically recognizes objects and picks the proper method to map them, using an advanced smart object recognition system.
 You don’t need any technical knowledge to know which user action has to be used for which object.
 This is determined by Qualibrate during recording.
 However, you can still tag objects manually, using the method you prefer: ID, name, class, link, and xpath.

 The value captured during recording acts as an input parameter for the step.
 You can view and modify these parameter values directly in the web platform.
 But you can also add formulae for current date and time, automatically increment values (eg. for unique PO numbers), or references to other parameters.

 The advanced Data Management Actions offers options to easily create multiple iterations of the data directly from the user interface.
 You also have the option to download the data to an excel file, make the necessary changes by adding formulae, and then uploading the data to the data management.
 The uploaded data can then be used to run an individual or several iterations.

 The Data Management within Qualibrate is extremely user-friendly while being easy to learn.
 Alongside, it does not require any kind of technical knowledge.
 If you have basic knowledge of using Excel, you can easily manage test data in Qualibrate.

 Qualibrate provides several ways to generate test data that can act as an input to a regression test suite:

 - Command Line Interface: using Qualibrate CLI, Qualibrate can be integrated with any tool.
-The CLI can be used to invoke execution of test scenarios on any machine connected to Qualibrate.
+The CLI can be used to invoke the execution of test scenarios on any machine connected to Qualibrate.
 Test data used for execution can also be manipulated through the CLI.